ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ~~~~~~~~~~~
 {: #fig-old-workflow title="ACE Basic Protocol Workflow."}

 This section defines the alternative Short Distribution Chain (SDC) workflow shown in {{fig-new-workflow}}, which MAY be supported by the AS.
-Unlike in the original workflow defined in {{RFC9200}}, the AS uploads the access token to the RS on behalf of the client, and then informs the client about the outcome.
+Unlike in the original workflow defined in {{RFC9200}}, the AS uploads the access token to the RS on behalf of the client and then informs the client about the outcome.

 If the token uploading has been successfully completed, the client typically does not need to obtain the access token from the AS altogether.
-Instead, the client simply establishes a secure association with the RS (if that has not happened already), and then accesses protected resources at the RS according to the permissions granted per the access token and specified by the AS as access information.
+That is, the client simply establishes a secure association with the RS (if that has not happened already) and then accesses protected resources at the RS, according to the permissions granted per the access token and specified by the AS as access information.

 ~~~~~~~~~~~
 +--------+                               +----------------------------+